mkdocstrings/griffe/docs/docstrings.md

 TIP: **Types in docstrings are resolved using the docstrings' function scope.**
 See previous tips for types in docstrings.

-WARNING: **Continuation lines for a single returned item must still be indented.**
-Even when your function returns a single value, you must indent continuation lines of its description so that the parser does not think you are documenting multiple items.

 ### Numpydoc-style